1969 Chevelle Interiors

 Chevelle SS-Optioned Steering Wheel

 When the SS option was ordered, the MALIBU emblem was replaced with an SS emblem and were black regardless of interior color.
+Note the 1969 SS steering wheel "SS" emblem is different from its 1970 counterpart.

 12/1/2010